 Another important part of the handle is the grip.
-Many different types of grips are added to the handles of softball bats to mitigate the sting.
+Many different types of grips are added to the handles of best softball bats to mitigate the sting.
 Grips are usually made of synthetic leather, rubber or other materials.
 A player should choose a handle with a grip which is a good balance between a solid hold and minimum sting.

 The taper of a softball bat is a very important part of the bat’s design.
 It is that part of the bat where the barrel thins down and transitions into the handle.
 Typically, softball bats come with an average bat taper of 0.97 inches.